Why Bertrand Russell isn't scary

 Detwiller has continued to write elsewhere about reality as a mathematical puzzle.
 In a short story, he returns to the history of Majestic-12, describing the work of a Dr. Stephen Courtis—who succeeded Greist—as a “series of numbers that look like some accountant's scratch pad” and 34 equations.6 The last equation is explained with a simile, as akin to pondering a puzzle in mise en abyme.7 In another story, a Russian mathematician devises 34 “calculations” to produce a simulation of the real world, possibly identical to it.8

 By somewhat sketchy inference, the Russian's 34 calculations are Courtis's 34 equations, which are the key to Courtis's series of numbers, which is also Greist's series of numbers, i.e. the Laqueus.
 In returning to this device over the years, Detwiller creates a sense of our reality as fleeting, and of people as less real or less free than they believe themselves to be.
 This is vaguely akin to Lovecraft's writing, where the rug is pulled from under human self-importance in a variety of ways, usually through godlike alien beings.
-In “From Beyond” (written 1920), Lovecraft describes lateral extensions of human perception by scientific means, with the same thematic results.
-In “The Dreams in the Witch House” (1932), Lovecraft himself connects mathematics to magic.
+In “From Beyond” (1934), Lovecraft describes lateral extensions of human perception by scientific means, with the same thematic results.
+In “The Dreams in the Witch House” (1933), Lovecraft himself connects mathematics to magic.

 Although intended to be in Lovecraft's tradition, Detwiller's motif is less effective.
 Least importantly, the handling of mathematics itself is clumsy even on a superficial level.
-No real distinction is made, for instance, between calculations and equations.
+No distinction is made, for instance, between calculations and equations.
 Similarly, the Arabic glyphs that merely present numbers in base 10 are treated as if they had some innate mathematical significance even when arbitrarily rearranged, used in phone numbers, etc. Perhaps that is intended as an unclear supernatural premiss, but it isn't mathematics.
 It's more like Leiji Matsumoto's fetish for putting a lot of nines in the titles of his comics, as a cheap means of making them look ominous.
 Notice the five nines in the Laqueus.

 For much of Lovecraft's life, mathematicians were labouring on a “logicist” project to describe a set of axioms and inference rules in symbolic logic from which all mathematical truths could be proven.
 They were trying to make mathematics similar to the way Detwiller depicts it: A universal system, potentially suitable for describing the universe but not based on the natural world.
 Fans of Lovecraft will be happy to note that non-Euclidean geometries were among the inventions that led to this project.9

 The most important logicist work was the Principia Mathematica (1910-1913) by Alfred North Whitehead and Bertrand Russell, published just about 100 years before Detwiller's scenario, and equally outmoded.
 Around the time of Lovecraft's death, the logicist project was scuttled.
 Kurt Gödel proved that the Principia Mathematica was and had to be a failure in its main objective, despite the influence it would have in fields like computer science.
-A more practical mindset came to the fore, viewing mathematics as a diverse toolbox, built by people for human purposes.
+A more practical mindset came to the fore, viewing mathematics as a toolbox built by people for human purposes.

-The idea of two pages' worth of equations encompassing the universe has not fired up the imagination since the 1940s.
+Among experts, the idea of two pages' worth of equations encompassing the universe has not fired up the imagination since the 1940s.
 As Albert Einstein put it, “as far as the laws of mathematics refer to reality, they are not certain; and as far as they are certain, they do not refer to reality.”

 Detwiller's idea is also of little practical value to Delta Green as a social activity: a game.
 One gamemaster proposed on the Delta Green mailing list that those who kill because of the Laqueus do so to avert, delay or mitigate Lovecraft's apocalypse, not, as Detwiller writes, because the number orders it.10 This simple change is of practical value.
 In the original, murder is tacked on to add tension, without motivation in the story, which makes it hard to run a game.